connorshea/ouija-bot/README.md

 TL;DR The bot will randomly open a Discord channel, e.g. `#ouija`.
 It will post an explanation message of how the game is played and then one random letter of the alphabet.
 The goal is for users to write out a word or phrase one letter at a time.

+The bot is based on [z64's gemstone template](https://github.com/z64/gemstone).

 ### Bot Duties

 - Unlock a Discord channel.